 Now, if you enter Google Play Store while being disconnected from Wi-Fi, you usually get a prompt that you are, indeed, offline.
 However, some users have seen a variety of errors caused by, you guessed it, connectivity issues.
 So, before moving to the next step, ensure that you are connected to a stable Wi-Fi network.
 You can test it within any connection-dependent app.

 If you are certain that the network is working as intended, move on to the next step.
-Otherwise, try with the steps we listed below:
+Otherwise, try the steps we listed below:

 Reboot your device.